5 Exciting Tips for a Simple Christmas Focused on Christ

 How to Celebrate Christmas with Family

-Our family maintains the emphasis on celebrating a simple Christmas that is still fun each year.
+Our family continues to emphasize celebrating a simple Christmas that is fun.

 Here are five tips on how to celebrate Christmas with friends and family to enjoy a simple Christmas that honors the birth of Christ: